 You have the right to request the transfer of your personal data to you or to a third party.
 Subject to the rules and regulations that govern the products and services we provide, we will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 You have the right to withdraw consent at any time where we are relying on consent to process your personal data.
-However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
+However, this will not affect the lawfulness of any processing carried out before you withdrew your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 Chip will not disclose your information to any third party for marketing purposes, without your further consent.
 You have the right, at any time, to ask us not to process your personal information for marketing purposes.
-You can do so by contacting the Data Protection Officer.
+You can do so by contacting the Data Privacy Officer.